Backend for Frontend — Cache Key Versioning Pitfalls

-Every distributed system eventually hits the same wall: you have one set of backend microservices, but your clients couldn't be more different.
-A mobile app on a 4G connection cares deeply about payload size and battery drain.
-A desktop web app wants rich, aggregated data in a single round trip.
-A third-party partner integration needs a stable, versioned contract that won't break when your internal services evolve.
-Trying to serve all of them from one general-purpose API Gateway or a single BFF is where the pain begins — and where most architectures quietly start to rot.
+Every distributed system eventually hits the same wall: one set of backend microservices, but clients couldn't be more different.
+A mobile app on 4G cares about payload size and battery drain.
+A desktop web app wants rich aggregated data in one round trip.
+A partner integration needs a stable, versioned contract.

 Why a Single API Gateway Breaks Down at Scale — The Case for BFF